blueshirts/seneca-pino-adapter/README.md

 ## Why?

-I have been working with Seneca for a short period of time and while I found the toolkit very useful I was very frustrated by the lack of ability to manage and control my log output.
+I have been working with Seneca for a short period of time and while I found the toolkit very useful though I was very frustrated by the lack of ability to manage and control my log output.
 I found a few examples that enabled external loggers such as Pino and I am hopeful this adapter along with other Pino add-ons will satisfy my requirements.